N0tA1dan/N0tA1dan/README.md

 ---
 ### About Me

-- My name is Aidan and I'm a self taught programmer from California.
+- My name is Aidan and I'm a self taught 14 year old programmer from California.

 - I can code in multiple languages such as Java, Python, Html, Css, ect...